 Owen Polley: Don’t believe the hype … the Republic’s not in a happy place

+Owen Polley: Don’t believe the hype about a booming economy or a superior political system … the Republic of Ireland has its own problems to sort out and is not in a happy place

 They saw Ireland as a good global citizen, which showed you could be prosperous and responsible, while the UK was viewed as increasingly right-wing and out of control.